Automation: Hooks

 Hook configuration

 on: (Required) A single event name or a list of event names to listen for.do: (Required) The command or inline script to run when the event fires.inline: (Optional) A boolean.
 Iftrue, the standard output of the command is captured and injected into the conversation.
 Defaults tofalse.
-Only applicable toassistant_messageanduser_message.name: (Optional) A string name for the hook.
+Inline injection is only meaningful foruser_message,assistant_message, and theassistant_*aliases.name: (Optional) A string name for the hook.
 If multiple hooks have the same name (e.g., one in your global config and one in a project config), the one defined later (or with higher precedence) overrides the earlier one.
-This allows you to replace default hooks with custom behavior.env: (Optional) A map of environment variables to inject into the hook’s execution environment.
+This allows you to replace default hooks with custom behavior.
+For inline hooks, this name is serialized into the attachment XML and shown by LSP folding.icon: (Optional) Icon string for inline hook attachments.env: (Optional) A map of environment variables to inject into the hook’s execution environment.allow_failure: (Optional) A boolean.
+Iftrue, non-zero exit status from this hook is ignored.
+Defaults tofalse.

 hooks: